IsRengel/InstallCursorEditorLinux/README.md

-# Setup: Install Cursor IDE on Linux
+# Setup: Install Cursor IA Code Editor on Linux

 ## Introduction

-Esta guía le ayuda a instalar **Cursor IA Code Editor** como una aplicación de escritorio en sistemas operativos Linux, independientemente de la distribución que utilice, simplificando el proceso de configuración.
+This guide helps you install **Cursor IA Code Editor** as a desktop application on Linux operating systems, regardless of which distribution you use, simplifying the setup process.

-### What is Cursor IDE?
+### What is Cursor IA Code Editor?

 Cursor IDE is an AI-powered code editor, built on the foundations of Visual Studio Code and enhanced with ChatGPT integration.
 It offers a rich development experience with AI-based coding assistance.
 To learn more about Cursor IDE, visit the official [Cursor website](https://cursor.sh/).